milkembers/nominal/README.md

-## Nominal
+## 🌸 nominal

-Nominal tweaks Discord in a way that stays close to the original, is quickly adaptive to changes, and mainly, improves the design - at least a little bit.
+a Discord theme that stays close to the original, is quickly adaptive to changes, and improves the design - at least a little bit.

 ![mainpreview](assets/mainpreview.png)
 ![nitrocolourpreview](assets/nitrocolourpreview.png)

-## Features
+## ✨ features

 - Nitro Colour Theme friendly
 - Cute accent colours for checkboxes and selections
-- Removes most Nitro promos, useless stuff and hides welcome stickers
+- Removes most Nitro promos and hides welcome stickers
 - Blurred context menus and backdrops

-## Usage
+## 📥 usage

 @import this link or paste it in your Vencord Themes tab: